In Old Montana: Plot

 Fred Dawson (Scott), a serving cavalry officer, requests leave of absence to visit his father, who has been shot.
-His commanding officer grants the request but asks him to carry out an investigation at the same time into the current conflict between the sheepherders and cattlemen in the area.
-Dawson arranges a meeting between the two factions to encourage mutual cooperation in an attempt to resolve the dispute.
-During the meeting Joe Allison (Walter Mcgrail) is shot and Dawson is framed for the shooting.
-He is locked up pending a trial but his friend Doc Flanders (Harry Harvey) breaks him out.
-Later Dawson and Ed Brandt (John Merton) have a fist fight, after which it emerges that Theodore Jason (Frank LaRue) has secretly been creating all the trouble for his own ends, hoping that the cattlemen and sheepherders would run out of money so that he could foreclose on their debts.
+His commanding officer grants the request, but asks him to carry out an investigation at the same time into the current conflict between the sheepherders and cattlemen in the area.
+Dawson arranges a meeting between the two factions to encourage cooperation in an attempt to resolve the dispute.
+During the meeting, Joe Allison (Walter Mcgrail) is shot and Dawson is framed for the shooting.
+He is locked up pending a trial, but his friend Doc Flanders (Harry Harvey) breaks him out.
+Later, Dawson and Ed Brandt (John Merton) have a fist fight, after which it emerges that Theodore Jason (Frank LaRue) has secretly been creating all the trouble for his own ends, hoping that the cattlemen and sheepherders would run out of money so that he could foreclose on their debts.

 There is a subplot in which Fred Dawson forms a close relationship with June Allison (Carmen), the daughter of Joe Allison.